venomouscyanide/S3GRL_OGB/README.md

 For all the experiments, we use an Ubuntu server with 50-80 CPU cores, 11 Gb GTX 1080Ti GPU, 377 GB ram (with 500 Gigs of swap) and 2 Tb ROM.

 ## Running our codes
 All our codes can be run by setting a JSON configuration file.
-Example configuration files can be found in `configs/paper/`.
+Example configuration files can be found in `configs/` or [here](https://github.com/venomouscyanide/S3GRL_OGB/blob/main/test_config.json).
+In this example, we run 10 runs of Cora with random seeds ranging from 1-10, with hidden dimensionality of the model set to 256, batch size 32 etc. with r=3,h=3 of the PoS model.
+Please see next section for details on each argument.

 Once you have the configuration JSON file setup, run our codes using `python sgrl_run_manager.py --config your_config_file_here.json --results_json your_result_file.json`.
-This command produces `your_result_file.json` which contains the efficacy score using the configuration on the dataset the experiments are being run on.
+This command produces `your_result_file.json` which contains the averaged out efficacy score using the configuration on the dataset the experiments are being run on.

 ## Arguments supported